CupertinoAlliance/CupertinoAlliance.github.io/content/en/post/Twin-Towns-has-been-Revived-and-Improved--2024-06-13-19-32-57.442058.md

 ## Twin Towns has been Revived and Improved!

 *The Twin Towns program aims to unite member nations through the pairing of cities and towns, creating diplomatic and cultural relations and boosting them where they currently exist.
-The primary objective of the program include developing settlements by pairing them with similar cities, creating long-lasting bonds between settlements and nations, encouraging growth and partnerships within paired cities and nations.*
+The primary objective of the program includes developing settlements by pairing them with similar cities, creating long-lasting bonds between settlements and nations, encouraging growth and partnerships within paired cities and nations.*
 ## Improvements
 In this iteration of the program, the process has become fully automated, empowering member states to easily twin their towns with other members.
 ### Usage